philiplinden/spacetime/docs/relativity/01-light.md

-# Intuitions for Relativity - From Motion
+# Intuitions for Relativity - Light

-To begin, we will consider the simplest case of special relativity: when all objects are moving at constant velocities relative to each other.
+To begin, we develop some intuitions around the consequences of the speed of light being constant.
+To narrow the scope and really dial in our understanding of the fundamentals, consider the special case where all objects are moving at constant velocity, far from any gravity well (aka, _special_ relativity).
+Let's follow the logic and see where it takes us.

 ## Inertial reference frames